 Gulf Fritillary (Agraulis vanillae) is a medium-large butterfly, with a wingspan of 2.5 to 4 inches.
 In our local area, it can be seen all year round.
 Numbers peak in September-October.
-There is no native host plant in California; host plants are various species of Passion Vine (Passiflora).
+Host plants are some (but not all) species of Passion Vine (Passiflora); there is no native host plant in California.
 Caterpillars feed primarily on the leaves of the host plant, but are known to eat flowers on occasion.
-Adult butterflies use nectar from many flowers, including Lantana and Mexican Sunflower (Tithonia).
-More than most other butterflies, adults stay very close to the host plants.
+More than most other butterflies, adults stay very close to the host plant.

-This butterfly is a relative newcomer to the Bay Area.
+This butterfly is not native to California.
 Common in Florida and Texas, it was introduced into southern California in the 19th century.
 It seems to have become established in the Bay Area only in the 1950s.

 It is found in South America, Central America, the southern half of the US, and also in Hawai’i.